Hime-chann/models/README.md

 # AI Models Compilation

-This repository contains a curated compilation of machine learning and AI models developed as part of both individual explorations and group projects.
-The collection showcases work in applied machine learning, data preprocessing, and model evaluation using Jupyter notebooks.
+This repository contains a small set of AI models developed through both individual explorations and group projects.
+It showcases work in applied machine learning, including data preprocessing, model training, and evaluation using Jupyter notebooks.

 > **Note:** Some models are still in progress or bound by academic confidentiality rules.
 Details below.